 From Asiago to Swiss, we’re covering the most popular types of cheese from A to Z in this helpful guide of cheese varieties!
 There are numerous types of cheese, each with its own unique flavor, texture, and characteristics.
 In this guide we focus on some of the most commonly used cheeses, plus our favorite easy recipes that use these different types of cheese!

 There are nearly 1,800 cheese varieties worldwide.
 Many are just minor variations to others, but there are a lot of options out there.
-We won’t try to cover them all, but focus on some of the most popular and commonly used cheese types (and our favorite recipes to use these different types of cheese)!
+We won’t try to cover them all, but focus on some of the most popular and commonly used kinds of cheese (and our favorite recipes to use these different types of cheese)!

-How many pounds of milk do you need to make 1 pound of cheese?
+How many pounds of milk do you need to make a pound of cheese?
 3, 5, 8, or 10? (find the answer at the end of this post!)

-Cheeses can be categorized in many ways.
+Cheeses varieties can be categorized in many ways.
 They are often grouped by age, texture, flavor, type of preparation/production, country or region of origin, and type of milk used to create them.
 Broadly speaking, the US Dairy Association categorizes cheeses into 7 categories: